 Outer space can be a fun theme for preschoolers.
 But with all those things far away, preschoolers can have difficulty understanding the concept of space and planets.
 Start with objects you kids can see in the sky – like the sun, the moon, and the stars.
-This moon writing tray allows children to explore concepts about the moon and develop writing skills at the same time.
+This moon writing tray activity allows children to explore concepts about the moon and develop writing skills at the same time.

 Bubble Wrap Moon Writing Tray Activity

 Practice pre-writing skills on the bumpy surface of the moon.
-Stimulate your preschoolers sense of touch, sight, and sound, while strengthening their fine motor skills in our Bubble Wrap Moon Writing Tray.
+Stimulate your preschoolers sense of touch, sight, and sound, while strengthening their fine motor skills in our Bubble Wrap Moon Writing Tray Activity.
 A fun tactile and sensorial experience to get preschooler ready for writing on paper.